AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 ,True)
 ```

-This is not the most optimal, but we have found all of the solutions using depth-first search.
+We have found all of the solutions.
 They are all permutations of the same solution {1, 3, 5}.

-This is a little too long, so let's write a function to stop after the first solution is found.
+The output is a little too long, so let's write a function to stop after the first solution is found.

 ```Haskell
 upToComplete :: [([Key], SparseMatrix, IsCompleteSolution)] -> [([Key], SparseMatrix, IsCompleteSolution)]